circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 > Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
  - Species;
+ - Genotypes/ strains used
- - Strains used (include unique identifiers when applicable)
+     - include designations (e.g., *wt*, *mutant_name*) and unique identifiers when applicable
  - Provenance of animals
- - Age / developmental stage;
+ - Age / developmental stage - see ontologies for developmental stages [here](https://bioportal.bioontology.org/ontologies/MMUSDV/?p=classes) ;
  - Sex;
- - Animal weight at start of experiment and unit
+ - Animal weight at start of experiment.
+Include unit used.
- - If experiments were done in vivo / Ex vivo / In vitro;
+ - Experiments were done in vivo / Ex vivo / In vitro;
- - Sample type: Whole mouse / organ / tissues/ cells / extracts.
+ - Sample type collected: Whole mouse / organ / tissues/ cells / extracts.
  - Number of animals studied

 ## Husbandry
 > Describe the conditions where the animals were grown.
+Differentiate Control condition from Treatment conditions when applicable.
-Typical descriptions will include:
+> Typical descriptions will include:
-  - Feeding: type of diet / time when food was offered
+  - Feeding: type of diet / food availability / time when food was offered
   - Housing: apparatus dimensions, material and link to commercial apparatus where applicable.
+    - Number of individuals per box
     - Temperature
     - Humidity
     - Bedding type